South Korea's soaring suicide, self-harm rates pinned on pandemic | DW | 15.09.2020

 Government statistics show that the number of people in South Korea who deliberately harmed themselves in the first half of 2020 soared nearly 36% on the same period last year.
 A record 595,724 people have been treated for depression, up 5.8% on the first six months of 2019, while suicide rates have also risen.

-Cases of suicide among women in their late teens and 20s are of particular concern, with the 1,924 deaths in this age group in the first half of the year – an increase of more than 7% on last year's figure.
-And, the experts point out, the statistics do not record the number of attempted suicides.
+Cases of suicide among women in their late teens and 20s are of particular concern, with 1,924 deaths in this age group in the first half of the year — an increase of more than 7% on last year's figure.
+Experts also point out that the statistics do not record the number of attempted suicides.

 Read more: South Korea struggling to control resurgence of coronavirus